mousdieng/travel-management-system/RUN_SERVICES_LOCALLY.md

 ## Automatic Environment Variable Loading

-All microservices are configured to automatically load environment variables from the `.env` file in the project root using Spring Boot's `spring.config.import` feature. **No manual environment variable export is required!**
+All microservices are configured to automatically load environment variables from the `.env` file in the project root using **Spring Boot's native `spring.config.import`** feature (available since Spring Boot 2.4+). **No manual environment variable export or third-party libraries required!**

 Simply run any service directly: